bycdiaz/curriculum/python/basic_python/introduction_to_python_programming.md

 ### The Path Ahead
 Python is a big language with lots of syntax, so we've broken the concepts up into smaller chunks to make it more digestible.
 Some of the early material will be fairly straightforward and will rely on simple exercises to help reinforce your understanding.
 As you progress through the course, the goal is for you to get a much deeper and more practical understanding of the material.
 As you move into some of the more advanced topics, you'll be reading less and building more--just the way it should be!

-* In the first section, you'll learn all about the basics of Ruby along with some classic programming basics.
+* In the first section, you'll learn all about the basics of Python along with some classic programming basics.
 * In the second section, you'll learn about object-oriented programming, which will show you how to cleanly and neatly organize your code into reusable objects.
 * In the third section, you'll dive into some basic computer science, where you'll learn about recursion and common data structures.
 * In the fourth section, you'll learn the basics of test-driven development.